 Due to the characteristics of the material, Orangesource can reflect all the details in the mould.
 Also, the material is susceptible to high temperatures, which makes it suitable for hot press moulding applications.
 This also means the material has limited applicability to heat-resistant products.

 Another advantage of the material is its regenerative properties.
 When the surface is exposed to abrasive surfaces, it leaves observable scratches.
 With the help of heat, these scratches can be turned into smooth, undamaged surfaces again.

 Orangesource has also been tested for its re-castable properties.
 Products made out of the material melt after a certain amount of heat is applied to the product for a time.
 After melting, it does not lose its original properties, which can be later moulded again into another product.

 Orange peels and tea leaves are gathered from the local food businesses.
 The acquired byproducts are mainly high in moisture.
 These byproducts need to be dried, as high moisture can affect the final product’s material properties.

 After drying, the peels and leaves are ground into powder.
 Powdered grains are easier to process to create finished surfaces.
 It also makes it easy to blend the resin and wax with the byproduct.

 The natural resin and the wax are then melted at a stable temperature, which gains a watery consistency.
 The consistency allows byproducts to be blended into the mixture, as the resin and the wax are solid at normal conditions.

 The combined mixture stays in the mould for several minutes.
-As the temperature decreases, the mixture solidifies and it’s ready to go.
+As the temperature decreases, the mixture solidifies.

 Information submitted by the maker and edited by the Future Materials Bank.